Chapter 1. Motions

 The Motions of the Planets

 The geocentric, or Ptolemaic, model of the Solar System has a nice concept - the Earth is in the center.
 This, unfortunately, runs into trouble quickly as it tries to deal with the actual motions of the planets in the sky.
-The retrograde motion of planets required the geocentric model to become loaded with epicycles, off-center deferents, and orbits going around nothing.
-Why would anything orbit around nothing??
+If you observe an outer planet (Mars, Jupiter or Saturn) over a period of time and plot its position on a star map, you will see a very interesting motion.
+The backward (east to west) part of the motion is called retrograde (backwards) motion.
+This retrograde motion of planets required the geocentric model to become loaded with epicycles, off-center equants, and orbits going around nothing.
+One might question why anything would orbit around nothing.
+The whole model represents the planets visible to the ancient observers.

 The much simpler heliocentric model of Copernicus eliminates the tangle of epicycles while explaining the retrograde motion in a natural way.
-Look at Figure 1.11.
+The simplicity is obvious; the epicycles and off-centering are gone.
+Look at Figure 1.5.
 Earth and Mars are shown in a series of positions separated by approximately equal time intervals.
 The numbers associate Mars and Earth at a given time.
 The line of sight from Earth to Mars (what we see) is shown.
+Here's a graphic frvaom Cornell that shows how it works.

 Earth takes about 365.25 days to orbit the Sun while Mars takes 687 (Earth) days to do the same.
 This means that Earth is moving faster than Mars and will pass it occasionally (about every 26 months).
 Retrograde motion occurs while Earth passes between Mars and the Sun moving faster than Mars.
 Mars actually doesn't change its motion at all - retrograde motion is an illusion caused by Earth's motion.